Road Less Traveled

 “- a charity fundraiser this weekend.
-You should come with your parents,” my father was telling the stranger.
+You should come with your parents,” my father told the stranger.
 He was about to say more when he saw me.
 “Ah, Riley, glad you’re finally down here.
 I’d like to introduce you to Neil Hardy.
 He’s the son of-”

 “Patrick Hardy,” I finished.
 “You must be Mark’s friend.”

 “I am,” Neil answered.
 “It’s a pleasure to meet you.”

 “You’ll hang out with Neil, Casey, and Mark tonight,” my father stated, giving me a glare that said any other outing would not be permissible.